godotengine/godot-docs/advanced_topics/services_for_ios.rst

 Implemented in platform/iphone/in\_app\_store.mm

-The Store Kit API is accessible through the \\"InAppStore\\" singleton (will always be available from gdscript).
+The Store Kit API is accessible through the "InAppStore" singleton (will always be available from gdscript).
 It is initialized automatically.
 It has 2 methods for purchasing:

 -  ``Error purchase(Variant p_params);``
 -  ``Error request_product_info(Variant p_params);``